goauthentik/authentik/website/integrations/services/jellyfin/index.md

 **Provider Settings**

-In authentik under _Providers_, create an _OAuth2/OpenID Provider_ with these settings:
+In authentik under **Providers**, create an OAuth2/OpenID Provider with these settings:

 -   Name: `jellyfin`
 -   Redirect URI: `https://jellyfin.company.com/sso/OID/redirect/authentik`
 -   Signing Key: Select any available key

-For the Group Membership we just created go into _Advanced Protocol Settings_ and add that Group Membership to the selected.
+For the Group Membership scope we just created go into **Advanced Protocol Settings** and add "Group Membership" to the **Scopes**.

 ![](./jellyfin_scopes.png)

 Make sure to grab the Client ID and the Client Secret!

 :::note
-The last part of the URI is the name you use when making the provider in Jellyfin so make sure they are the same
+The last part of the URI is the name you use when making the provider in Jellyfin so make sure they are the same.
 :::

 **Application Settings**

-Create an application which uses `jellyfin`.
+Create an application that uses `jellyfin`.
 Optionally apply access restrictions to the application.

 Set the launch URL to `https://jellyfin.company.com/sso/OID/start/authentik`

 ### Jellyfin Configuration

 1. Navigate to your Jellyfin installation and log in with the admin account or currently configured local admin.
-2. Open the administrator dashboard and go to the "Plugins" section.
+2. Open the **Administrator dashboard** and go to the **Plugins** section.
-3. Then click the "Repositories" section at the top and add the below repository with the name of SSO-Auth
+3. Then click the **Repositories** section at the top and add the below repository with the name of SSO-Auth

 ```
 https://raw.githubusercontent.com/9p4/jellyfin-plugin-sso/manifest-release/manifest.json
 ```

-4. Click the "Catalog" tab on top and install the SSO-Auth with the most recent version.
+4. Click the **Catalog** tab on top and install the SSO-Auth with the most recent version.
 5. Restart the Jellyfin server.
 6. Go back to the plugin tab.
 7. Click the SSO-Auth plugin.